Capital punishment in Missouri: Capital crimes

 Missouri law also provides the death penalty for treason, and placing a bomb near a bus terminal.
 Statute books also provide it for aggravating kidnapping, but capital punishment for this crime is no longer constitutional since the 2008 U.S. Supreme Court case Kennedy v.
 Louisiana.

 Death row

-Male death row offenders are housed at Potosi Correctional Center (PCC), while Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC) has the female death row.
-Eastern Reception, Diagnostic and Correctional Center (ERDCC) houses the state's execution chamber.
+Male death row offenders are housed at Potosi Correctional Center (PCC), while female death row offenders are housed at Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC).
+Eastern Reception, Diagnostic and Correctional Center (ERDCC) houses the State of Missouri execution chamber.

 The first person executed in the modern era was George Mercer who was executed at the Missouri State Penitentiary in Jefferson City, Missouri on January 6, 1989.
-The next 61 executions starting with Gerald Smith were done at the Potosi Correctional Center in Potosi, Missouri.
+The next 61 executions starting with Gerald Smith were done at the Potosi Correctional Center in Mineral Point, Missouri.
 Since April 2005, executions have been 25 miles east of Potosi at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
 The first execution at Bonne Terre was #63 Donald Jones.